 - 1 garlic clove chopped

-- ½ preserved lemon (the peel only) chopped
+- ½ preserved lemon peel only, finely chopped

 - 1 tablespoon lemon juice